meganz/MEGAchat/Readme.md

 In order to do that:
 `rm -r third_party/boringssl`
 `mkdir third_party/boringssl`
 `cp /path/to/karere/webrtc-build/boringssl.gyp ./third_party/boringssl/`

 This file maps all boringssl references from the webrtc build system to the prefix that we tell it, via the `DEPS_SYSROOT` env variable, which you need to set to the prefix where openssl is installed.
-On Linux, this is usually the system prefix `/usr` or `/usr/local`, for MacOS this is the prefix where MacPorts or Homebrew install, and when cross-compiling, this is normally the sysroot/buildroot directory where all depenencies are built.
+On Linux, this is usually the system prefix `/usr` or `/usr/local`, for MacOS this is the prefix where MacPorts or Homebrew install libraries.
+When cross-compiling, this is normally the sysroot/buildroot directory where all depenencies are built.
 Note that on cross-build environments you cannot assign this variable to a variable set by the cross-compile environment env-xxx.sh script, because that script must not be sourced in this shell.
 * Android